kcarnold/cs344/content/units/02data/homework/index.md

 ---
-title: "Homework 2: Train and evaluate a classifier on your own images"
+title: "Homework 1: Train and evaluate a classifier on your own images"
-date: 2022-01-21
 draft: false
 ---

 <!-- next year:

-- watch out for fastai small dataset issues. **GIVE A MINIMUM COUNT**.
-- maybe disable validation entirely, just use hw3 for validation?
 - Give students a clear outline of the code, and the structure of the responses (maybe even templates).
-- description of dataset
-  - examples of images
-- accuracy range observed
-  - prediction of what range of accuracy will likely be achieved in *future* unseen imaes
-- example and characterization of a mistake it made
-- summary of mistakes
 -->

 ## Goal

-In this assignment, you will train and evaluate your own image classifier using `fastai`.
+In this assignment, you will train and evaluate your own image classifier.

 Completing this homework will give you practice